How Much Does Swimming Pool Maintenance Cost?

 Vacuuming The Pool And Brushing The Walls And Tile

 If you have a manual design, work it back and forth all over the surface of the pool like you would if vacuuming carpet.
-It’s good form to slightly overlapping each stroke.
+It’s good form to slightly overlap each stroke.
 Check the filter each time you vacuum, and clean it if necessary.

 But vacuuming isn’t the only maintenance that should be done once a week.
-Brushing the walls and tile helps minimize algae buildup and calcium deposits so they don’t fester and become larger problems.
+Brushing the walls and tile helps minimize algae buildup and calcium deposits, so they don’t fester and become larger problems.
 The material your pool walls are made of dictates what kind of cleaning tools you should use.

 Select a stiff brush for plaster-lined concrete pools and a softer brush for vinyl or fiberglass walls.
 For tiles, use a soft brush to prevent scratching or degradation of grout.
-A pumice stone, putty knife or a half-and-half mixture of water and muriatic acid can also work well.
+A pumice stone, putty knife, or a half-and-half mixture of water and muriatic acid can also work well.

 Cleaning The Pool Filter

-There are three kinds of pool filters: cartridge, sand and diatomaceous earth.
+There are three kinds of pool filters: cartridge, sand, and diatomaceous earth.
 While there are different maintenance procedures for each type, all require periodic cleaning depending on the type of filter and how often a pool is used.

 Cleaning the filter more often than recommended can actually hinder the filtration process.
 A clean filter is less efficient than one with a mild amount of dirt in it because the dirt helps trap other particles, which removes debris from the water.